United Foot & Ankle

 If an ongoing sensation of a stuck pebble in your shoe sounds familiar, you likely have a neuroma.
-Since neuromas can lead to unbearable burning, stinging, and electrical sensations, the podiatry team at United Foot & Ankle, with locations in East Brunswick, Keyport, Perth Amboy, and Bayonne, New Jersey, provide innovative treatment solutions.
+Since neuromas can lead to unbearable burning, stinging, and electrical sensations, the podiatry team at United Foot & Ankle, with locations in East Brunswick, Keyport, Perth Amboy, Somerset, and Bayonne, New Jersey, provide innovative treatment solutions.
 Find out more by booking a neuroma exam through the website or by calling any clinic location to speak with a team member.

 Neuroma sufferers often complain of something being stuck in their shoe, like a small rock or bunched sock.
 But in reality, nothing physical is causing the uncomfortable sensations.
 Instead, it’s usually a neuroma that’s to blame.
 If you have a neuroma, it can lead to: